sahilkohli151991/RoleRaise_v1/replit.md

 ## Overview

 RoleRaise is a modern web application for interview coaching and career transformation services.
 It's built as a full-stack application with a React frontend and Express backend, designed to help tech professionals land high-paying roles through personalized coaching and mentorship.
+The site has been completely redesigned to match the Finance-able.com aesthetic with structured content sections and improved user experience.

 ## User Preferences